Financial Optimism: Are You Too Optimistic—or Too Pessimistic—About Your Financial Future?

 3. Visualize the future you want

-4. Focus on progress, not results
+4. Focus on progress, not perfection

 Dr. Martin Seligman is considered to be the father of positive psychology.
 His book, Learned Optimism: How to Change Your Mind and Your Life, draws on more than 20 years of clinical research to demonstrate how optimism enhances the quality of life and how anyone can learn to practice it.